 Admission to MA and MS Programs

-Prerequisites and criteria for admission to MA and MS programs:
+Prerequisites and admission criteria to MA and MS programs:

-For MA Literature & Language and MS in English programs: BA or BS in English or a closely related field of study.
+For English - Literature & Language (ENLL) - MA and English (ENG) - MS: BA or BS in English or a closely related field of study

-For MA TESOL: BA or BS in English, Applied Linguistics, TESOL, or a closely related field of study.
+For English - Teaching English to Speakers of Other Languages (TESOL) (ENGT) - MA: BA or BS in English, Applied Linguistics, TESOL, or a closely related field of study

-Applicants must have an undergraduate degree completed by the time of graduate enrollment, and the undergraduate degree should correlate to the course of study that the applicant wishes to pursue at the graduate level.
+Applicants must have an undergraduate degree completed by the time of graduate enrollment - degree should correlate to graduate-level course of study the applicant wishes to pursue.
 In some cases, students accepted into the English Graduate Program may be required to take equivalency courses in certain subjects not covered by their undergraduate coursework.
-Strong application materials, as well as a minimum 3.00 GPA overall, figured on a basis of 4.0, and a minimum 3.25 GPA in undergraduate English courses.
+Strong application materials, minimum 3.0 GPA overall (figured on a basis of 4.0) and a minimum 3.25 GPA in undergraduate English courses.

 International student transcripts must be provided in English and reflect strong academic performance.
 Admission criterion for international students is a TOEFL score of 600 (paper-based test) / 250 (computer-based test) or equivalent on the internet-based test.
 Students who have an undergraduate degree from an American university or those who have attended WSU for at least one year are exempt from submitting a TOELF score.